Indoor tanning: Brazil

-Brazil's National Health Surveillance Agency banned the use of tanning beds for cosmetic purposes in 2009, making that country the first to enact a ban.
+Brazil's National Health Surveillance Agency banned the use of tanning beds for cosmetic purposes in 2009, making it the first to enact a ban.
 It followed a 2002 ban on minors using the beds.

 Canada

 Indoor tanning is prohibited for under-18s in British Columbia, Alberta, Manitoba, Saskatchewan, Ontario, Quebec, and Prince Edward Island; and for under-19s in New Brunswick, Nova Scotia, Newfoundland and Labrador, and the Northwest Territories.
 Health Canada recommends against the use of tanning equipment.